 Collaborative filtering

-It is based on user interactions with content or products (such as ratings, reviews, clicks, etc.).
-It seeks to identify users with similar tastes and offer them content or products that they liked.
-For example, if you buy a book on Amazon , the collaborative filtering algorithm will suggest other books purchased by people who have purchased the same book as you.
+It relies on user interactions with content or products (such as ratings, reviews, clicks, etc.).
+It seeks to identify users with similar tastes and suggest content or products they have enjoyed.
+For example, if you buy a book on Amazon , the collaborative filtering algorithm will suggest other books purchased by people who bought the same book as you.

 Content-based filtering

-It is based on the characteristics of the content or products (such as price, color, genre, etc.).
-It seeks to identify content or products similar to those that the user liked or searched for.
-For example, if you listen to a song on Spotify, the content-based algorithm will suggest other songs from the same artist, genre or style.
+It relies on the characteristics of content or products (such as price, color, genre, etc.).
+It seeks to identify content or products similar to those the user has liked or searched for.
+For example, if you listen to a song on Spotify, the content-based algorithm will suggest other songs by the same artist, in the same genre, or in the same style.

 Matrix factorization

-It is a mathematical technique that allows you to reduce the dimensionality of data and find hidden relationships between users and content or products.
-It seeks to predict the rating that a user would give to content or a product that they have not yet seen or purchased.
-For example, if you watch a movie on Netflix, the matrix factorization algorithm will estimate your liking of the movie based on your previous ratings and those of other users.
+This is a mathematical technique that reduces the dimensionality of data and uncovers hidden relationships between users and content or products.
+It aims to predict the rating a user would give to content or a product they haven't yet seen or purchased.
+For example, if you watch a movie on Netflix, the matrix factorization algorithm will estimate your rating of the film based on your previous ratings and those of other users.

-See also: Decryption of RNG: everything you need to know about the Random Number Generator!
+See also: Decoding RNG: everything you need to know about the Random Number Generator!

 What are the advantages of recommendation algorithms?

-Recommendation algorithms have several advantages for users and for the websites or applications that use them:
+Recommendation algorithms offer several advantages for users and for the websites or applications that use them:

 For users :

-- They facilitate the discovery of content or products adapted to their needs and desires.
+- They make it easier to discover content or products tailored to their needs and desires.

 - They improve the user experience by making navigation smoother and more personalized.